Banner Image: Safeguarding

 Trauma Informed Resources

-In these times of uncertainty and unprecedented changes in COVID-19 lockdown and in recognition of the impact of loss of life and racial injustice, following the tragic death of George Floyd, we are more conscious than ever of the impact of trauma on both our society and our church communities.
+In these times of uncertainty and unprecedented changes in post-COVID and in recognition of the impact of loss of life and racial injustice, following the tragic death of George Floyd, we are more conscious than ever of the impact of trauma on both our society and our church communities.

-This resource offers a simple exploration of trauma informed practice: (Video 1 – Trauma informed practice –for those with safeguarding responsibilities in churches - Rachel interviewing Andrea King, SCBA’s former regional safeguarding lead: https://youtu.be/RVjTbTKdn1c ).
+This resource offers a simple exploration of trauma informed practice: (Video 1 – Trauma informed practice –for those with safeguarding responsibilities in churches - Rachel interviewing Andrea King, SCBA’s former regional safeguarding lead).
 Please click here for the Trauma Informed Practice presentation.

 It is intended as a support for those in ministry and pastoral care, including DPSs and Safeguarding Trustees, to build our shared understanding of how trauma affects the people that we serve and our own church communities.
 This training was offered to all regional safeguarding leads within Baptist Together and we were keen together, to share some of this learning with our churches.